Photo: Greg Constantine

 A family mourns during a funeral at the Lion’s cemetery in Sarajevo, 1992 – Photo by Mikhail Evstafiev via Wikimedia Commons

 Brad K.Blitz is Professor of International Politics and Policy in the Department of Education, Practice and Society at the UCL Institute of Education, Visting Professor at the Institute of Global Affairs, London School of Economics, and Senior Fellow of the Global Migration Centre in the Graduate Institute, Geneva.
-Since November 2017 he has been directing the British Academy and DFID programme 'Tackling slavery, human trafficking and child labour in modern business'.
+From November 2017 until June 2019 he directed the British Academy and DFID programme 'Tackling slavery, human trafficking and child labour in modern business'.

 In a career spanning 20 years Brad has worked on post-conflict integration and refugee returns, safety, security and access to justice in the former Yugoslavia and Albania and issues of transition, justice sector reform and the reintegration of refugees in Bosnia, Croatia, Kosovo and Serbia.
 His later work on refugee returns focused on the removal of and reintegration of Afghans.
 Brad has led global programmes on statelessness and citizenship which included research in Bangladesh, Cote d'Ivoire, Estonia, France, Germany, Gulf states, Kenya, Latvia, Lithuania, Mauritania, Myanmar, Russian Federation, Slovenia, Sri Lanka, Ukraine, United Kingdom and USA.
 Recent work has included livelihood studies on the costs of statelessness and the benefits of birth registration for the US State Department and Plan International respectively.
 He recently completed four projects including an ESRC-DFID project on the Mediterranean migration 'crisis' and reception conditions in Greece, Italy and Malta, and a large EU project on legal and procedural information for asylum seekers across six EU Member States.